LearningRegistry/LearningRegistry/README.md

 purposes.
 MacOS has not been tested for deployment of a production Learning Registry node.

 ## Requirements ##
 * Xcode developer tools.
 Downloadable from the Apple Developer site at http://developer.apple.com.
 * [Homebrew](https://github.com/mxcl/homebrew) package manager.
-* Git (which you very likely already have).
+* Git, which you very likely already have if you have installed Homebrew.
 But can be installed from Homebrew.
-* A clone of the Learning Registry repository.
 * [pip](http://pypi.python.org/pypi/pip).
 * [virtualenv](http://pypi.python.org/pypi/virtualenv).
 * [virtualenvwrapper](http://www.doughellmann.com/docs/virtualenvwrapper/).

 ## Installation ##
+* Clone this repository.
+If you are viewing this page on github, you should see the clone URL near the top of the page.

+>       git clone <repository URL>

 * Install CouchDB using Homebrew.